SimoNonnis/Robot2/demo/content-draft.md

 - A great eye for detail and experience working closely with other designers to fill in the gaps
 - Extensive experience in building mobile-first responsive sites
 - Good understanding of Php
+- Ability to work closely with different people within a company, ranging from project managers to digital designers

 Web development is not all that much about coding, but often is about of figuring things out, getting in a mood to solving a small problem after the other;